missionpinball/mpf-docs/howto/display/widget_positioning.rst

 ----------------------------------------

-At the most basic level, every display slide has a resolution (always conveyed in the order width, then height), and widgets have a position on slide (horizontal, then veritcal).
+At the most basic level, every display slide has a resolution (always conveyed in the order width, then height), and widgets have a position on slide (horizontal, then vertical).

 * The dimensions of the slide are always described *width* (x), then *height* (y).
 (So a 128x32 display is 128 pixels wide and 32 pixels tall.)